 The resort is surrounded by remnant coastal rainforest and wetlands, with lots of walking tracks on the property.
 Just don’t expect a luxury resort, it’s more basic in style.

 Alternatively, head north of Byron Bay.
-About 20 minutes north is The Chalet Motel in Brunswick Heads.
-The Chalet is a classic 60s-style motel, albeit freshly renovated, with beautiful stylings, luxe toiletries and smart TVs.
+About 20 minutes north is The Chalet Motel in Brunswick Heads, the more relaxed alternative to Byron Bay.
+The Chalet is a classic 60s-style motel, albeit recently renovated, with beautiful stylings, luxe toiletries and smart TVs.

 Pet-Friendly Holiday Homes Around Byron Bay